 Forensic Accountant

 Forensic accountants specialize in investigative accounting and litigation support.
 These professionals use their skills to interpret financial evidence and are often called upon to analyze and present evidence in a court of law.
+Because the work can end up in legal proceedings, forensic roles often emphasize documentation quality, clear explanations for non-finance audiences, and collaboration with attorneys or investigators.

 Depending on which type of accountant you decide to become, you may find you work in a corporate office, government office or a private office.
 Because the documents that accountants create and submit are generally time sensitive, the work environment is usually fast paced.
+Many teams also operate in hybrid settings now, which makes strong communication and process organization even more important when deadlines hit (like month-end close or audit fieldwork).

 Some accountants, particularly tax accountants, often choose to open their own consulting business, which allows for flexibility in their work environment and their schedule.
 Most accountants, however, will work at least 40 hours a week.
 This workload may increase during tax season.